39-chan/katou-megumi/README.md

 ----
 Base codes are written by Gokouri.
 I only modified some (I actually modified a lot) of his/her codes to suites my need.

-All Katou illustrations used in this work are drawn stolen from pixiv.
+All Katou illustrations used in this work are stolen from pixiv.
 (I'll write the credit later)